vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-As you can see, we now have a list of length 4, each item is itself a `darray`, with partitioning and size equal to one partition of the original.
-We can also subset using `parts`:
+In the above example the output is a list of length 4, where each item
+is itself a `darray`, with partitioning and size equal to one
+partition of the original.
+We can also subset using `parts` to obtain
+just the second and third parts, respectively.

 ```r